GLOBAL 200 Global Challenges

 This is the Stage II core course for all Bachelor of Global Studies majors.

-- You will produce a research proposal for your research project that you will write under supervision in GLOBAL 300
+Its point of focus is for students to produce a research proposal for your research project that you will write under mentorship in GLOBAL 300.

-The course combines lectures, workshops, industry presentation and mentoring in research design and methodology.
+The course combines lectures, practical exercises, and mentoring in research design and methodology.

-- Learn to identify, deploy and critique specific disciplinary approaches
+- Learn to identify, deploy and critique Global Studies theory and methods

-- Consolidate the practical application of their combined study in a major language and geographical/cultural area
+- Consolidate the practical application of combined study in a major language and geographical/cultural area

-- Build on and further develop skills in collaborative and independent research
+- Build on and further develop skills in independent and collaborative research

 - Build on and further develop skills in written and oral communication